sunnytan53/WordBars/README.txt

     You PC will asks you to give permission of network usage.
     Simply click YES, and it won't prompt for next time.

+--- Searching stuck on "fetching results from BING", or show "API reaches limit
+    This is the only thing we don't want you to ecounter, because this has no way to fix it since this is the limit from Bing API.
+    Although you can still use the client files to simulate a search.
+    This can be done by changing file "public/js/script.js" on line 14, and change "true" to "false".
+    This allows the application to load pre-store results from folder "saved"

 --- No file permission
     This is because it sometimes load client files.
     We don't expect thi to happen since your environment should allow for reading and writing files.